Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

 \subsection{PBH Accretion: X-Ray/Infrared/Radio Backgrounds}

-The most compelling evidence for PBHs is associated with the X-ray and infrared source-subtracted cosmological backgrounds (requiring intermediate-mass PBHs) and the radio background (requiring supermassive PBHs).
+The most compelling evidence for PBHs is associated with the X-ray and infrared source-subtracted cosmological backgrounds (requiring stellar PBHs) and the radio background (requiring supermassive PBHs).
 As shown by Kashlinsky and his collaborators~\cite{2013ApJ...769...68C, 2005Natur.438...45K, 2018RvMP...90b5006K, Kashlinsky:2016sdv}, the spatial coherence of the X-ray and infrared source-subtracted cosmological backgrounds suggests that black holes are required.
 Although these need not be primordial, the level of the infrared background suggests an overabundance of high-redshift halos and this could be explained by the Poisson effect discussed above if a significant fraction of the CDM comprises solar-mass PBHs.
 In these halos, a few stars form and emit infrared radiation, while PBHs emit X-rays due to accretion.
 It is challenging to find other scenarios that naturally produce such features.
+PBHs naturally explain both the amplitude and angular spectrum of the source-subtracted infrared anisotropies (as found by Spitzer).
+The infrared/X-ray coherence is a consistency argument but the infrared connection would apply even if there was no coherence (\ie~even if PBHs did not efficiently accrete).
+Kashlinksy also invokes cosmological advection at $z > 100$ to speed up the formation of early compact objects~\cite{2021PhRvL.126a1101K}.